sophya-22/aeriscoin/README.md

-Aeris Core integration/staging tree
+Aeriscoin Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/aeriscoin/aeriscoin.svg?branch=master)](https://travis-ci.org/aeriscoin/aeriscoin)

 https://aeriscoin.com

-What is Aeris?
+What is Aeriscoin?
 ----------------

-Aeris is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Aeris uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Aeris Core is the name of open source software which enables the use of this currency.
+Aeriscoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Aeriscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Aeriscoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Aeris Core software, see [https://aeriscoin.com](https://aeriscoin.com).
+For more information, as well as an immediately useable, binary version of the Aeriscoin Core software, see [https://aeriscoin.com](https://aeriscoin.com).

 License
 -------

-Aeris Core is released under the terms of the MIT license.
+Aeriscoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process